Valorit/Practical-JS/README.md

 Task3
 Four seconds after the page loads, show the modal window with the "accept" button.
 If the user has clicked the “accept” button - no longer show the modal window, otherwise show the modal window when the page is refreshed.

+Task4
+Progress Bar must be filled for a certain time.
+The fill time is specified by the developer.